2023–24 North Dakota Fighting Hawks women's basketball team

 The 2023–24 North Dakota Fighting Hawks women's basketball team represented the University of North Dakota in the 2023–24 NCAA Division I women's basketball season.
-The Fighting Hawks, led by fourth-year head coach Mallory Bernhard, competed in the Summit League and played home games in Betty Engelstad Sioux Center in Grand Forks, North Dakota.
+The Fighting Hawks, led by fourth-year head coach Mallory Bernhard, competed in the Summit League and played their home games in Betty Engelstad Sioux Center in Grand Forks, North Dakota.

 The Fighting Hawks finished the season 9–21, 5–11 in Summit League play, to finish in a tie for sixth place.
 They were defeated by Oral Roberts in the quarterfinals of the Summit League tournament.

 Previous season

 The Fighting Hawks finished the 2022–23 season 19–13, 11–7 in Summit League play, to finish in third place.
 As the No. 3 seed in the Summit League tournament, they lost in the quarterfinals to Omaha.
-They were invited to the WBI where they lost in the first round to California Baptist, won in the semifinals against Northern Illinois, but lost in the finals to FIU.
+They were invited to the WBI, where they lost in the first round to California Baptist, won in the semifinals against Northern Illinois, but lost in the finals to FIU.